 - You owe more on your loan than what your car is worth

-- You made a low down payment on your car, under 20%
+- You made a small down payment on your car, under 20%

-- You don’t have enough savings to pay the gap between your loan and your car’s value
+- You don’t have enough savings to pay the gap if your car was totaled or stolen

 - You drive more than 15,000 miles a year, as this accelerates your car’s depreciation

-- The model car you have depreciates at a faster rate than the typical average
+- Your vehicle type depreciates at a faster rate

 Does gap insurance always pay out?